Dathasai1234/Personal-Notes/Archive/Presentations/Presentation-2/Redundancy of Gateways.md

 # Highly Available cross-premises

-To provide better availability for your cross premises connections, there are a few options available:
+- To provide better availability for your #VPN_gateway/cross-premises-connections, there are a few options available:
 	- Multiple on-premises VPN devices
 	- Active-active Azure VPN gateway
 	- Combination of both

 ---
 ## Multiple on-premises VPN devices